 In this paper, we present a framework for dynamic novel view synthesis from a monocular video by finetuning a large-scale pretrained video diffusion model [5] on high-quality synthetic data.
-While we show promising results on real-world in-the-wild videos, our model still struggles on significantly out-of-distribution examples, e.g. videos with moving humans.
+While we show promising results on real-world in-the-wild videos, our model still struggles on significantly out-of-distribution examples, e.q. videos with moving humans.
 Nevertheless, we believe this work delivers meaningful progress in terms of gaining a rich, detailed understanding of 4D scenes, and takes a solid first step towards enabling zero-shot dynamic view synthesis from a monocular video.

-Acknowledgements: This research is based on work partially supported by TBD, TBD, and TBD.
+Acknowledgements: This research is based on work partially supported by the NSF CAREER Award #2046910 and the NSF Center for Smart Streetscapes (CS3) under NSF Cooperative Agreement No. EEC-2133516.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors.